drone-gps/PyGPSClient/README.md

 1. By default, the Settings panel is displayed to the right of the main application window.
 It can be hidden or shown via Menu..View..Hide/Show Settings.
 The panel can also be 'undocked' from the main application window via Menu..View..Undock Settings and - if [non-transient](#transient) (`transient_dialog_b: 0`) - minimized independently of the main window.
 Exiting the undocked dialog, or selecting Menu..View..Dock Settings, will 'dock' the panel.
 2. Protocols Shown - Select which message protocols to display in the console; NMEA, UBX (*u-blox binary*), SBF (*Septentrio binary*), UNI (*Unicore binary*), QGC (*Quectel binary*), RTCM3, SPARTN or TTY (*terminal*).
 NB: this only changes the *displayed* protocols - to change the actual protocols output by the receiver, use the relevant configuration command(s).
-    - **NB:** Serial connection must be stopped before changing to or from TTY (terminal) protocol or "Meta Only" mode.
+    - **NB:** Serial connection must be stopped before changing to or from TTY (terminal) protocol mode.
 Enabling TTY (terminal) mode will disable all other protocols.
 3. To connect to a GNSS receiver via USB or UART port, select the device from the listbox, set the appropriate serial connection parameters and click
 ![connect icon](https://github.com/semuconsulting/PyGPSClient/blob/master/src/pygpsclient/resources/usbport-1-24.png?raw=true).
 The application will endeavour to pre-select a recognised GNSS/GPS device but this is platform and device dependent.
 Press the ![refresh](https://github.com/semuconsulting/PyGPSClient/blob/master/src/pygpsclient/resources/iconmonstr-refresh-6-16.png?raw=true) button to refresh the list of connected devices at any point.
     - `Rate bps` (baud rate) is typically the only setting that might need adjusting, but tweaking the `timeout` setting may improve performance on certain platforms.